 The original gate had five arched entryways, three large and two smaller ones, and a hip and gable roof covered with yellow glazed tiles.
-The gate was destroyed in military battles as part of the Taiping Rebellion during the reign of Qing Xian Feng emperor (1851-1861) and then rebuilt in a smaller size during the reign of Qing Tong Zhi emperor (1862-1874).
+The gate was destroyed in military battles as part of the Taiping Rebellion during the reign of the Qing Xian Feng Emperor (1851-1861) and then rebuilt in a smaller size during the reign of the Qing Tong Zhi Emperor (1862-1874).
 The gate we see today however is yet another replica built as recently as in 1998.

 Inside the gate is a walled courtyard containing the structures needed for the preparations to visit the tomb and to pay due respect to its occupants.

 At the western side lies the Wardrobe Hall in which the emperor would change into the proper attire for the sacrificial rites.
 The structure is five bays long and three deep; it measures 41 meters north-south and 14 meters east-west.
 Today, only the stone foundation and the column plinths remain.